dfst/webgme-fab/README.md

 ## Quick Start
 Add the `FloatingActionButton` to your webgme app with
 ```
-webgme add viz FloatingActionButton webgme-fab
+webgme import viz FloatingActionButton webgme-fab
 ```

-Then add it to your layout as done in [deepforge-caffe](https://github.com/dfst/deepforge-caffe).
+Then add it to your layout as done in [deepforge](https://github.com/dfst/deepforge).

 ## Examples
 This repository is a functioning example of the FloatingActionButton.
 First, make sure you have an instance of mongo running locally.
 Then simply clone and run it for an example: